boxy-pug/framey/README.md

 # Framey 🖼️

 Framey is a command-line interface (CLI) tool designed for framing images.
-This project was developed as a personal assignment for Boot.dev, aiming to enhance skills in Python programming and CLI tool development.
+It allows users to easily create framed versions of their images by specifying various parameters such as frame width, background color, and output size.
+This project was developed as a personal assignment for Boot.dev.

 ## Usage